thelfer/tfel/README.md

 - material properties (for instance the
   Young modulus, the thermal conductivity, etc.)
 - mechanical behaviours.
 Numerical performances of generated mechanical behaviours was given a particular attention.
+MFront offers a variety of interfaces to finite element solvers `Cast3M`, `Code-Aster`, `EUROPLEXUS`, `Abaqus-Standard`, `Abaqus-Explicit`, `Zebulon`, etc.. or various FFT solvers such as `AMITEX_FFTP`.
 Various benchmarks shows that `MFront` implementations are competitive with native implementations available in the `Cast3M`, `Code-Aster` and `Cyrano3` solvers.
 - simple point-wise models, such as material swelling